Skip to content

 When looking at eCommerce websites, the average sales conversion rate across all verticals was 2.5% in 2022.

-But let’s look at which industry had the highest and which had the lowest conversion rate.
+But let’s look at which industry had the highest and lowest conversion rates.

 IndustryAverage conversion rate